kxie95/kxie95.github.io/_posts/2018-02-27-4-rules-of-simple-design.md

 **Why**
 * Ensures that your software works as intended.
 No production code should ever be pushed out without verifying that it works.
 * Makes you the user of your own code and therefore makes you reflect on the design of it.
+* Drives you towards better design - testable code is usually less coupled and has a single purpose.
+Tightly coupled code is hard to test.

 ## 2) Expressive
 Your code should communicate its intention/purpose to another person.